rei/rei-cedar-docs/docs/components/breadcrumb/README.md

 ## Link Scoped Slot

 Can be used to override the default links rendered in the breadcrumb.
 Useful for integrating with client-side routing, as a `router-link` can be rendered instead of a plain `a` tag.
 The `slot-scope` exposed includes:

 - `class`: CSS class to be applied to your override element to match the breadcrumb styling
 - `href`: the path that the link points to
 - `content`: the text content of that link
-- `ref`: a Vue `ref` to bind to your override element

 <cdr-doc-example-code-pair repository-href="/src/components/breadcrumb" :sandbox-data="$page.frontmatter.sandboxData" :backgroundToggle="false" :codeMaxHeight= false>